 Commodore 16 and Plus/4

-(Note: I also describe these machines in a YouTube video)
+(Note: Click on the images for larger views.
+I also describe these machines in a YouTube video)

 In 1984 Commodore International was king of the home computer market.
 Although sales of their flagship machine, the venerable C64, were very healthy the model had been around since 1982 and the older Vic 20 since 1980.
 Commodore felt the urge to freshen its offerings.